Barry Sheene: Honours and awards

+In 1978, Sheene was appointed MBE for services to motorcycle sport.
+He was a two-time Segrave Trophy recipient in 1977 and 1984 for his career in motorcycle Grand Prix racing.
 Following reconstruction of the Brands Hatch Circuit in England for safety concerns after requests by the FIM, the Dingle Dell section was changed for safety, and shortly after Sheene's death the new section was renamed Sheene's Corner in his honour.
 The FIM named him a Grand Prix "Legend" in 2001.
 For the 2003 season, V8 Supercars introduced a medal in honour of Sheene, the Barry Sheene Medal, for the 'best and fairest' driver of the season.
 A memorial ride from Bairnsdale to Phillip Island, Victoria is held by Australian motorcyclists annually, before the MotoGP held at the island.

-He was the subject of This Is Your Life in 1978 when he was surprised by Eamonn Andrews at a motor racing cycle exhibition in London's Victoria.

 In popular culture

 A song titled "Mr. Sheene" that describes "Mr. Sheene's riding machine" was recorded by comedians Eric Idle and Rikki Fataar and released in 1978 as the B-side of the single "Ging Gang Goolie" under the names Dirk and Stig, their characters in Beatles-parody band The Rutles.

-Sheene is also featured on a vase by ceramic artist Grayson Perry entitled My Heroes created in 1994.

 In the UK television series Queer as Folk, the main characters Stuart and Vince reminisce about their teenage attraction to a photo of Sheene "On his motorbike!
 In his leathers..."

+In the Sleaford Mods song Dirty Den, the character is mentioned "falling off the wagon like Barry Sheene".